suncoast-devs/handbook/lessons/cs-linq/index.md

 ```

 and suppose our task was to make a new variable equal to a list with all those
 values doubled?
-We'll good for us that we have a `expression` that can do just
+Well good for us that we have an `expression` that can do just
 that!

 We would write code such as: